-- 2.1 A member of our staff will over-see, direct and co-ordinate the academy's work in promoting regular and improved attendance and will ensure that the Attendance Policy is consistently applied throughout the academy. - 2.2 The person, known as the Family Liaison & Attendance Officer, will also ensure that up-to-date attendance data and issues are shared weekly with the relevant senior leader and are made regularly available to all staff, students and parents/carers (who will be regularly reminded about the importance of good attendance). - 2.3 The Family Liaison & Attendance Officer, supported by the Attendance Assistant and in conjunction with Pastoral Teams, will ensure that attendance issues are identified at an early stage and that appropriate and proportionate support is put in place to deal with any difficulties.
+- 2.1 Our Attendance Officer will over-see, direct and co-ordinate the academy's work in promoting regular and improved attendance and will ensure that the Attendance Policy is consistently applied throughout the academy. - 2.2 The Attendance Officer will also ensure that up-to-date attendance data and issues are shared weekly with the relevant senior leader and are made regularly available to all staff, students and parents/carers (who will be regularly reminded about the importance of good attendance). - 2.3 The Attendance Officer, supported by the Attendance Assistant, and in conjunction with Pastoral Teams, will ensure that attendance issues are identified at an early stage and that appropriate and proportionate support is put in place to deal with any difficulties.